 TDM publishes an online journal featuring peer-reviewed articles covering all aspects of transnational commercial dispute resolution.
 TDM also maintains a growing database of legal materials, which includes arbitral awards, national laws, and court decisions.

-Westlaw's database of International Arbitration Materials includes treaties, model laws, national legislation from select jurisdictions, procedural rules, arbitral awards, case law from select jurisdictions, secondary sources, and drafting aids.
+This Westlaw database includes treaties, model laws, national legislation from select jurisdictions, procedural rules, arbitral awards, case law from select jurisdictions, secondary sources, and drafting aids.

 Help with Related Topics